raminsamadi123/hyprinstall/README.md

 [![easy-arch-linux-rice-by-linuxmobile.png](https://i.postimg.cc/3N509sYv/easy-arch-linux-rice-by-linuxmobile.png)](https://postimg.cc/wy2Bjbtq)
 ## Setup

 ### This projected was created to make Arch Linux ricing easier for people who don't have much time or for people who don't want to do a lot of scripting.
 It's simple, lightweight (Runs on 400MB idle on my pc from 2015) and beutiful.
-Special thanks to [linuxmobile](https://github.com/linuxmobile) and [ChrisTitusTech](https://github.com/christitustech) Note that of you use Nvidia and SDDM kicks you follow this tutorial https://wiki.hyprland.org/hyprland-wiki/pages/Nvidia/.
+Special thanks to [linuxmobile](https://github.com/linuxmobile) and [ChrisTitusTech](https://github.com/christitustech)

 install Sway desktop with archinstall (NetworkManager) if problems occur try removing your disk's partitions with fdisk or cfdisk and then reboot or you might use pacman-key --init.
 If you know about Arch Linux & archinstall you can skip this step, note that as desktop you shall use sway with pipewire, multilib and filesystem as EXT4: https://youtu.be/G-mLyrHonvU

 ## Run hyprinstall !!DO THIS AS USER NOT ROOT!!
-During xdg-desktop-portal pick xdg-desktop-portal-wlr
+During xdg-desktop-portal pick xdg-desktop-portal-wlr If you have a NVIDIA GPU you should type yes when running the script
 ```sh
 sudo pacman -Syu git
 cd && git clone https://github.com/raminsamadi123/hyprinstall